cpfeiffer325/udemy-react-redux-jsx/blog/README.md

 # Blog Exercise

 ## Summary
-React Redux exercise using Axios for api call and redux-thunk as a middleware
+React Redux exercise to create a blog using Axios for api call and redux-thunk as a middleware

+## Dependencies
+- axios
+- lodash
+- react
+- react-redux
+- redux
+- redux-thunk